Maha CM Urges Govt Employees to Withdraw Strike, Says Govt Positive on OPS Demand

-Maharashtra Chief Minister Eknath Shinde on Tuesday appealed to state government employees, who are on an indefinite strike seeking restoration of the Old Pension Scheme (OPS), to withdraw their stir and stressed the government was positive and sympathetic about their demand.
+Maharashtra Chief Minister Eknath Shinde on Tuesday urged state government staffers, who have gone on an indefinite strike seeking restoration of the Old Pension Scheme (OPS), to call off their agitation, stressing that the government was positive and sympathetic about their demand.

 “I request them (government employees) to hold a discussion and withdraw the strike.
 They have to think and discuss the issue with the government and withdraw the strike in view of problems being faced by people," he said.